 - Action tracking/event management?

-- Are you storing and managing, or storing and analysing?
+- Are you storing and managing, or storing and analyzing?

 - How much data do you have?